International Experience 30

 30 Credits or 15 ECTS Credits

 Overall aims and purpose

-The International Experience Placement modules provide an opportunity for students to gain experience by working (or studying) abroad.
+The International Experience Placement modules provide an opportunity for students to gain subject-specific and general experience by working (or studying) abroad.
 The module will raise students' awareness of cross-cultural and transnational issues.
 It is expected that the modules, as part of their degree course, will enhance students’ knowledge and employment opportunities.
 These modules are NOT normally required for students who are studying at a university overseas, unless they fail to gain the required credits.